 Earthing up in papaya is very important to practice which is practiced after the 4th, 6th, and 8th months after planting the seedlings.

 Staking is provided to the growing plants during their developmental stages to prevent the plants against high-velocity winds and to prevent lodging etc. bamboo sticks or other sticks are used to provide staking.

 It is a very important operation when fruit-bearing occurs in clusters instead of single to ensure the proper development of fruits.

 We can harvest the ripe papaya fruits within 12 – 14 months after transplanting.
-Mature fruits turn into yellow color during repining.
-We can harvest the ripe fruits from directly from the tree, but the problem is there might be the tendency of damage to the ripe fruits by the birds, watery latex is considered as the harvesting index.
-Mature fruits are harvested with the help of hand without causing any injury to the fruits.
+Mature fruits turn yellow color during repining.
+We can harvest the ripe fruits directly from the tree, but the problem is there might be the tendency of damage to the ripe fruits by the birds, watery latex is considered as the harvesting index.
+Mature fruits are harvested with the help of a hand without causing any injury to the fruits.

 Benefits of papaya

 - Papaya is good for digestion

 - It has enzyme papain which is extracted medicinally.